thejsway/thejsway/manuscript/chapter16.md

 To make a web page interactive, you have to respond to user actions.
 Let's discover how to do so.

-## TL;DR

-* You can make a web page interactive by writing JavaScript code tied to **events** within the browser.

-* Numerous types of events can be handled.
-Each event type is associated with an `Event` object that contains properties giving information about the event.

-* `keypress`, `keydown` and `keyup` events let you react to keyboard-related events.

-* `click`, `mousedown` and `mouseup` events let you react to mouse-related events.

-* Page loading and closing are associated with the events `load` and `beforeunload`, respectively.

-* An event propagates within the DOM tree from its node of origin up to the document root.
-This propagation can be interrupted with the `stopPropagation()` method.

-* Calling the `preventDefault()` method on an `Event` object cancels the default behavior associated with the action that triggered the event.

 ## Introduction to events

 Up until now, your JavaScript code was executed right from the start.
 The execution order of statements was determined in advance and the only user interactions were data input through `prompt()` calls.